BakhadyrovF/task-on-test-assignment/README.md

 ```
 cp .env.example .env
 ```
 2. Run a shell script to avoid manually entering commands.
+   (*Note that this script is for the first time only*)
 ```
 bash build-app.sh
 ```
-And that is all!

 # Tests
 ```